African Americans in Atlanta: Demographics

 In Metro Atlanta, Black Americans are the largest racial minority at 32.4% of the population, up from 28.9% in 2000.
-From 2000 to 2010, the geographic distribution of blacks in Metro Atlanta changed significantly.
-Long concentrated in the city of Atlanta and DeKalb County, the black population there dropped while over half a million African Americans settled across other parts of the metro area, including approximately 112,000 in Gwinnett County, 71,000 in Fulton outside Atlanta, 58,000 in Cobb, 50,000 in Clayton, 34,000 in Douglas, and 27,000 each in Newton and Rockdale Counties.
+From 2000 to 2010, the geographic distribution of Blacks in Metro Atlanta changed significantly.
+Long concentrated in the city of Atlanta and DeKalb County, the Black population there dropped while over half a million African Americans settled across other parts of the metro area, including approximately 112,000 in Gwinnett County, 71,000 in Fulton outside Atlanta, 58,000 in Cobb, 50,000 in Clayton, 34,000 in Douglas, and 27,000 each in Newton and Rockdale Counties.

-According to a 2015 analysis of census data, Metro Atlanta had the greatest numerical gain in new black residents than any metropolitan area in the U.S. (Dallas–Fort Worth metroplex was second), with more than 198,031 black residents moving there.
+According to U.S. census data, the Atlanta area has the second largest population of Blacks, only behind the New York City area.

-There is a black Jamaican community in Atlanta.
+There is a Black Jamaican community in Atlanta.
 Jamaicans are concentrated in Stone Mountain, Decatur, Lithonia and Snellville.
-There is also a black Haitian community in Atlanta.
+There is also a Black Haitian community in Atlanta.

-African-born blacks in Atlanta are mostly from Eritrea, Ethiopia, Ghana, Somalia, Liberia, and Nigeria.
+African-born Blacks in Atlanta are mostly from Eritrea, Ethiopia, Ghana, Somalia, Liberia, Kenya and Nigeria.

+Many suburbs of Atlanta such as south and western suburbs including Henry County, Stone Mountain, Fayetteville, and Douglasville house a fast growing Black population.

+According to LendingTree, 11.3% of businesses in Atlanta are Black-owned, which is the highest rate in the United States.

+More than 11,000 Black millionaires live in Atlanta.

-Political power
+Political activism

 In 1870, William Finch and George Graham became the first African Americans to be elected to the Atlanta Board of Aldermen (now the Atlanta City Council), and no other until the election of Q. V. Williamson to the Board in 1966.
-Since 1973, Atlanta has consistently elected black mayors, and two in particular have been prominent on the national stage, Andrew Young and Maynard Jackson.
+Since 1973, Atlanta has consistently elected Black mayors, and two in particular have been prominent on the national stage, Andrew Young and Maynard Jackson.
 Jackson was elected with the support of the predominantly white business community, including the chairmen of Coca-Cola, Citizens & Southern National Bank, the Trust Company of Georgia, and architect and Peachtree Center developer John Portman.
-They were hopeful that a new progressive coalition would be forged between downtown and City Hall; but they were not prepared for the level of support for the goals of the black community that the mayor provided through support for minority-based businesses and for neighborhood-based organizations.
+They were hopeful that a new progressive coalition would be forged between downtown and City Hall; but they were not prepared for the level of support for the goals of the Black community that the mayor provided through support for minority-based businesses and for neighborhood-based organizations.

+Carolyn Long Banks became the first Black woman to serve on the Atlanta City Council in 1980.

+The Metro Atlanta counties of: Fulton, DeKalb, Cobb, Gwinnett, Clayton, Rockdale, Newton, Henry, and Douglas are each governed by a county commission that is chaired by an African- American.
+The position of chair is elected countywide.
+The remaining district level members of each respective county commission are also majority African-American.

-Since then, there has been "a sometimes uneasy partnership between black political clout and white financial power that has helped Atlanta move closer to its goal of becoming a world-class city."
+Since then, there has been "a sometimes uneasy partnership between Black political clout and White financial power that has helped Atlanta move closer to its goal of becoming a world-class city."